diegojromerolopez/babik/README.md

 ## Database support

-PostgreSQL, MySQL, MariaDB, MSSQL and Sqlite are supported.
+PostgreSQL, MySQL and Sqlite are supported.

+MariaDB and MSSQL should work as well.

 Accepting contributors to port this library to Oracle.